 Restoration of stream system

-Restoration and reinforcement of water system
+Restoration and reinforcement of the water system

 To tackle the problems in the Runsloot and Stroetenloop water systems, the Noorderzijlvest Water Authority is implementing measures aimed at restoring and strengthening the water system.